-Palm grip – you hold the mouse with your “full hand”, your palm resting on its top.
+You hold the mouse with your "full hand", your palm resting on its top.
 If this is your grip type, you will need a bulkier, ideally ergonomic mouse.

 Finger grip - your hand floats over the mouse, and you only touch and control it with your fingers.
 Generally, FPS players are against the finger grip, as it usually requires a higher sensitivity since you control movement only with slight wrist twists.
 For that reason, most FPS mice are bulkier, designed for palm/claw grips.
 But, since you probably play using a finger grip way for years, we don't think changing is a good idea, especially if you reached a higher level in ranked play, your performance will probably suffer.
 Anyway, for finger grip players, smaller mice work best.

 You want a mouse that lets you choose your DPI level, ideally with a dedicated button so that you can do it in the middle of your game.

 For FPS players the lower, the better, and you want to set your DPI to 400, or 800 at most.
 Some mice even let you set your DPI to 100, which is really hardcore.
 Lowering your DPI will feel radical at first, but once you get used to it, your precision will skyrocket.

 Also, regarding DPI - you might consider buying a mouse with a dedicated "sniper" button.
 When you press it, your DPI will significantly lower, which will allow you to have a steadier hand when aiming down the scope.
 CS: GO AWP players will understand.
 Some of the mice we will mention later will have this option.